This is the multi-page printable view of this section. Click here to print.

 Check job details

-2. Click Job under the Workload menu on the Service Home page.
-Navigate to the Job List page.
+2. On the Service Home page, click Job under the Workload menu.
+2. Navigate to the Job List page.

 3. On the Job List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. On the Job List page, select the item for which you want to view detailed information.
-You will be taken to the Job Details page.
+4. Select the item you want to view detailed information for on the Job List page.
+4. Go to the Job Details page.

-• Selecting Show system objects at the top of the list will display all items except the Kubernetes object entries.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category